Can You Get Military Retirement Before 20 Years?

 Partial Military retirement pay

-The military retirement benefits are one of the best retirement plans around – with a pension starting after serving 20 years, and extremely low-cost medical benefits for life.
-These benefits are well deserved, and the least we can do is to thank our veterans for their years of dedication and service.
-Though a military retirement may or may not pay enough to live on without taking another job, it is easy to value a military pension at over one million dollars over the average duration of retirement.
+The military retirement benefits are one of the best retirement plans around – including pay from a monthly pension, a 401k-style Thrift Savings Plan (TSP) and extremely low-cost medical benefits for life.
+These benefits are well deserved, and the least we can do to thank our veterans for their years of dedication and service.

-In addition to the honor of serving our country, these generous military retirement benefits entice many military members to forgo possible higher pay in the civilian world and remain in military service long enough to earn a military retirement.
+It’s easy to value a military pension at over one million dollars, so in addition to the honor of serving our country, these generous military retirement benefits entice many servicemembers to forgo possible higher pay in the civilian world and remain in military service long enough to earn a military retirement.

 I received a reader question this week: